 - 2G: The 2G has a height adjustment range of 6.25″: 1.25″ above the track to 5″ below the track.
 It has a knob that you use to adjust the keyboard tilt angle, but does not have the angle reference that the 5G and 6G arms have.

 - 4G: The 4G has a height adjustment range of 6.25″: 1.25″ above the track to 5″ below the track.
-It is the older version of the 5G mechanism, and is fairly similar, except that the 4G does not have the dial-a-tilt feature.
+It is the older version of the 5G mechanism, and is fairly similar, in that it has the dial-a-tilt feature.

 - 4GAD: The 4GAD has a height adjustment range of 11.5″: 8.5″ above the track to 3″ below the track.
 It comes with a longer arm that will allow the keyboard to be raised above the work surface.
 This mechanism helps you create sit-to-stand workstation because of its greater range of height adjustment.